 (PS: Milan to Basel route was even better than Zurich-Lucern-Engelberg, as I explored during a day trip to Mount Titlis from Zurich)

 What To Expect From the Journey

 The first two hours, as we escaped Italy were perhaps the most boring, but as we advanced deeper into Switzerland, the difference in landscape became fairly visible.
-For the next 4 hours or so, the route took us through some shimmering lake, rivers, and fields so green that you’ll think someone has accidentally upped the saturation.
+For the next 4 hours or so, the route took us through some shimmering lakes, rivers, and fields so green that you’ll think someone has accidentally upped the saturation.
 A few snow-capped mountains always remained intact in the background.
-Here’re a few shots I took from the moving bus window…
+Here’re a couple of shots I took from the moving bus window…

 We even made a coffee break somewhere on the way, and I couldn’t stop myself from capturing that beautiful green thing that carried us here.

 For a traveller, it’s important to understand that by taking a bus (or a train) the journey itself becomes more interesting, romantic, adventurous, and an integral part of your travel-experiences.
 Because sometimes, it’s not just about ‘getting there’ but the scenic route is worth the wait.
 So take it slow, take it all in, and take The Road Less Travelled.

 And when you’re in Switzerland, such a philosophy becomes even truer, for Switzerland has been always known for its dramatic landscapes and an unrealistically beautiful countryside.

 2 Months In Europe.
 8 Countries.
 At least 18 Bus Rides!

 During my entire 2 months in Europe, I travelled in buses more than in trains, and this was for one big reason, buses were cheaper.
 Often, way cheaper than trains.
 Where a train ride would cost me 50 Euros, the bus costed 30 Euros, or sometimes even less.
 And I personally found them just as comfortable.
 Taking buses is moreover one of the few effective budget travel tips for Europe.